vxnuaj/NEOCORTEX/Neurons/Mathematics/Singular Matrix.md

 If the [[determinant]] is non-zero, then it is non-singular, thereby having no-inverse.

 A singular matrix, in the context of a system of linear equations, doesn't have a unique solution $x$ for a given vector $b$.
-It instead can have infinitely many or none at all.
+It instead can have infinitely many $x$ or none at all.